SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

 To successfully use this application, developer should be familiar with the operation of [AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) and the [AWS IoT Device Shadow Service](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html).
 If you are new to AWS IoT Core, we recommend running through the [AWS IoT Core Tutorial](https://docs.aws.amazon.com/iot/latest/developerguide/iot-tutorials.html) before proceeding.
 In the following text, 'AWS IoT Core' is referred to as 'AWS' for brevity.

 AWS refer 'Device Shadow' as a persistent, virtual representation of a device that can be accessed even if the physical device is offline.
 The device state is captured in its 'shadow' and is represented as a JSON document.
-The physical device can send commands using the MQTT protocol to get, update and delete the state of the shadow as well as receive notifications via MQTT about changes in the state pf the shadow.
+The physical device can send commands using the MQTT protocol to get, update and delete the state of the shadow as well as receive notifications via MQTT about changes in the state of the shadow.

 The AWS IoT Device Shadow application publishes temperature and window open/close status on the topic `$aws/things/thingname/shadow/update`.
 The room temperature and the window open/close status is available on the AWS cloud.